 Cultivating a community wealthy in hope, creativity, joy, and faith.
 Working in a range of settings, including community organizations, care communities, and in the home.

-Dementia and Creative Engagement Specialist, and the granddaughter of someone who lived with Vascular Dementia.
+I am also the granddaughter of someone who lived with Vascular Dementia

 In my 6th-grade science class, my peers started talking about dementia.
 At the time I had no clue what it really was, nor was I aware of anyone in my life who had dementia.
 I knew enough though, that when a classmate started calling it, “old timer’s disease,” that the correct behavior was to be appalled by that comment.
 This launched my passion for working with dementia as a volunteer.
 In 2005 when my grandmother was diagnosed with Vascular Dementia, the story become personal.
 My view of dementia as well as a greater awareness of what it means to live with dementia drastically changed.
-I saw the struggles, stereotypes, and the family journey.
+I experienced the struggles, stereotypes, shame, and the family journey.
 The world of dementia that I had moved into continued to grow, evolve, and transformed once again as I worked to make dementia my career recognizing that I was uniquely created for this purpose.

-The Dementia Letters Project started off as a blend of Life Enrichment work, and volunteering (at the time named, Bonae Memorie.)
-In 2017, I started the shift towards working as an independent contractor and in 2018 I officially launched The Dementia Letters Project.
+The Dementia Letters Project started off as a blend of Life Enrichment work, and volunteering (which at the time was named, Bonae Memorie.)
+In 2017, I started the shift towards working as an independent contractor, and in 2018 I officially launched the Dementia Letters Project.

-Over that last 15 years I have recognized the need for those living with dementia to tell their story, and for the greater community to start having a different type of conversation.
+Over the last 16 years I have recognized the need for those living with dementia to tell their story, and for the greater community to start having a different type of conversation.
 There exists a longing to move away from the doom and gloom and into joy.
 I started the project as a way to help all of us share our story of dementia and move into that joy.
 As I write the current pages of the Dementia Letters Project story, I invite you to join me, to co-create a new narrative of dementia.

-All of us are living with dementia so follow along and join in on the conversation.
-Favorite this site, follow the blog and the Instagram profile, like the Facebook page, or send me an email at email@example.com
+All of us are living with dementia so follow along and join in on the conversation on social media @dementialetters or email me at KLFassbender@dementialettersproject.com